swostideep/GEP/README.md

 #### Google Apps Script Setup

+1.Open Google Sheets and Create a New Sheet:

-1. Open Google Sheets and create a new sheet for logging PhonePe payments.
+  - Open Google Sheets in your web browser.
+  - Create a new sheet where you want to log PhonePe payments.

-2. Navigate to `Extensions` > `Apps Script`.
+2.Navigate to Extensions > Apps Script:

+  - In Google Sheets, go to the Extensions menu at the top.
+  - Select Apps Script from the dropdown menu.

-3. Replace the code in the script editor with the content from [script.js](gep.js).
+3.Replace the Code in the Script Editor:

+  - In the Apps Script editor, delete any existing code.
+  - Copy the content from script.js and paste it into the script editor.
+  - copy the sheet id and past in the sheet id place in the code directed or replace with the existing sheet id in both the js code and the html code.

+4.Save the Project:

-4. Save the project with a name of your choice.
+  - Save the project with a name of your choice by clicking on File > Save or pressing Ctrl + S (Cmd + S on Mac).

+5.Run the setup Function:

+  - In the script editor, locate the setup function.
-5. Run the `setup` function to authorize and initialize the script.
+  - Run the setup function to authorize and initialize the script:

+      function setup() {
+        // Authorize and initialize the script
+        initialize();
+      }
+6.Deploy the Web App:

+  - Click on Deploy > New deployment.
+  - Select Web app as the deployment type.
+  - Choose the version of your script to deploy (select the most recent one if prompted).
+  - Under Execute as, select Me.
+  - Under Who has access, choose Anyone.
+  - Click Deploy.
+  - Copy the deployed web app URL.

+7.Access the Dashboard:

+  - Open the URL provided after deploying the web app in a web browser.
+  - You'll see the dashboard with the transaction details.

+Following these steps will guide you through the installation process, including adding the HTML dashboard, initializing the script, deploying the web app, and accessing the dashboard URL to view the dashboard showing transaction details.
 #### Email Filters

 1. Create a filter in Gmail to label all PhonePe payment emails.